FuelsEurope

 24 Apr 2024

-Their ask — FuelsEurope requests clarification on documentation requirements for fuel suppliers selling to shipping companies.
+Message — FuelsEurope requests clarification on documentation requirements for fuel suppliers selling to shipping companies.
 They want guidance on database interactions and written confirmation that all low-carbon fuels count toward compliance, regardless of where used.123

-How it helps them — This would reduce administrative uncertainty and streamline compliance for fuel suppliers.45
+Why — This would reduce administrative uncertainty and streamline compliance for fuel suppliers.45

 Meeting with Maroš Šefčovič (Executive Vice-President) and